-While not the lightest or quietest, this generator has many user-friendly features.
+While not the lightest or quietest, their RV generators have many user-friendly features.
 Such features include multiple power outlets, circuit breakers, low-oil shutoff sensors, and easy monitoring.
 It is also a great generator to have when in cold weather because of Champion’s “Cold Start Technology.”

 6. Honda EU2200i Super Quiet Portable Inverter Generator